Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 ## UI Node: UI_node

 The UI_node is the interface through which the user can interact with the simulation.
-The *CallBack* function will ask the user to enter a char variable to INCREMENT or DECREMENT the robot velocity or RESET its position.
+The *Interaction* function will ask the user to enter a char variable to INCREMENT or DECREMENT the robot velocity or RESET its position.
 The `std::cin>>` will associate the `char` input to a `char` variable that will later be passed as a **request** of the *ros::ServiceClient client1*.
 The client will send the request to a service of type `/Accelerate`.
 The service will associate the read `char` to the increase or the decrease of the speed variable.
-The node will later associate the **response** of the service to the `float` variable of the `my_acc.a (second_assignment/Acc)` variable of the custom message `Acc`.
+The node will later associate the **response** of the service to the `float` variable of the `my_acc.a (second_assignment/Acc)` variable of the custom message `/acc`.
 At last, the `float` variable will be **published** to the Topic to pass the information about the acceleration factor inside the controller.

 * The node **publishes** to the `Acc (second_assignment/Acc)` topic on which the node will publish the increase of *linear* velocity of the robot.
 * The node doesen't **subscribe**  to any topic but it just spins in a while loop inside the main function.